jkmcl/downloader/README.md

 ]
 ```

 Downloader determines how to locate and download each file based on its profile.
 Different profile types share some common fields but may have different mandatory field requirements.
+Currently there are 4 profile types:
+* DIRECT
+* REDIRECT
+* STANDARD
+* GITHUB

 The `name` and `outputDirectory` fields are common to all types and are mandatory.
 The value of the former serves as a label of the profile and that of the latter is the path of the directory where the downloaded file is saved.

 When the optional `type` field is absent, Downloader infers the type to be DIRECT if the `fileUrl` field is present or STANDARD if it is absent.
-Downloader further infers the type to be GITHUB if the `pageUrl` field value is a URL in the github.com domain.
+Downloader further infers the type to be GITHUB if the `pageUrl` field value is a URL in the `github.com` domain.

 The REDIRECT type cannot be inferred and must be defined explicitly.